-The circuit diagram may be understood from the following points:
+The CIRCUIT DIAGRAM can be understood with the the following points:

 Fundamentally the voltage control and regulation is done by the versatile, work horse IC LM 338.